;

 CARE INSTRUCTIONS

-• 🪴 Soil: Very well-draining cactus mix with added pumice or gravel.
+• 🪴 Soil: Well-draining cactus or succulent mix with added perlite or coarse sand for excellent drainage.

 Quantity